pieterjandesmedt/vite-et-reves/content/captains-log/2020-07-23-island-tour.md

 `All around Grenada`

 We hadn't really visited anything inland, apart from the [Mount Carmel falls](/captains-log/2020-07-09-mount-carmel-waterfalls) a few weeks ago.
+Since Gonzalo is going to hit tomorrow and the boat is ready, we had a free day on our hands.
 An island tour was long overdue.
 Barbara called up Mr. Cutty and organized a tour with a few friends --- despite her intense fear of making phone calls to strangers.
 Kudos!

 Mr. Cutty picked us up around 9:00 at Whisper Cove marina.
 We drove a while and enjoyed the spectacular scenery from the mountaintops of Grenada.